code42/py42/docs/userguides/trustedactivities.md

 ## View Details for all Trusted Domains

-This section describes how to view the details of all trusted activities of the type `DOMAIN` type.
+This section describes how to view the details of all trusted activities of the type `DOMAIN`.

 ```python
 from py42.constants import TrustedActivityType